mkws

 </p>

-To create new pages, just add new *.upphtml
+To create new pages, just add new *.upphtml files

-in the .
+in the . root directory, mkws automatically

 scans for them.
-You can create an aboutus.upphtml
+You can create an aboutus.upphtml or a

-file for example to generate an
+contact.upphtml file for example to generate an

-or a contact.html
+aboutus.html or a contact.html page.

 For further customizations you can always modify your

-or ./share/l.upphtml
+./bin/mkws or ./share/l.upphtml files, in

 fact, it's recommended.

-files as templates which
+mkws uses *.upphtml files as templates which

-are processed via pp
+are processed via pp,

-a preprocessor that allows embedding sh
+a preprocessor that allows embedding sh code in files of

-any type by nesting it inside the #!\n
+any type by nesting it inside the #!\n token,

-is a new line.
+where \n is a new line.

 As an example, for the following code: